munificent/craftinginterpreters/book/optimization.md

 Spec authors don't like type punning because it makes optimization harder.
 A key optimization technique is reordering instructions to fill the CPU's execution pipelines.
-A compiler can only reorder code when doing so doesn't have a user visible effect, obviously.
+A compiler can reorder code only when doing so doesn't have a user-visible effect, obviously.

 Pointers make that harder.
 If two pointers point to the same value, then a write through one and a read through the other cannot be reordered.
 But what about two pointers of *different* types?
-If those could point to the same object then basically *any* two pointers could be aliases to the same value.
+If those could point to the same object, then basically *any* two pointers could be aliases to the same value.
 That drastically limits the amount of code the compiler is free to rearrange.